-Writer / Editor and Career Coach Vickie Elmer
+Writer / Editor & Career Coach – Vickie Elmer

+Elmer has accelerated Mint’s growth during the pandemic by hiring more youth and engaging more funders.
 A freelance writer and editor who focuses on careers and business, she co-founded the organization and leads it day to day.
-Elmer also started the Magic of Art in Palmer Park in 2015 and runs Mity Nice, a social enterprise that hires teens for summer jobs.
+She also started the Magic of Art in Palmer Park in 2015 and runs Mity Nice, a social enterprise that hires teens for summer jobs.

 James Gomez, Treasurer

 James Gomez joined Mint as our financial lead at the end of 2017.
-He is an auditor and accountant with a passion for helping youth.
-He has worked for a major music and concert company and for smaller accounting firms.
+Gomez is an auditor and accountant with a passion for helping youth.
+He has worked for a major music and concert company and smaller accounting firms.
 He was elected Mint’s treasurer in September 2018.

 A retired General Motors marketing professional, Kelly O’Neill is an artist and sculptor whose work is sold at galleries and art fairs.
-She had a booth across from Mint Artists at the Funky Ferndale Art Fair in 2017, and soon after became a Mint Ambassador.
-Mrs. O’Neill created the Mint videos and YouTube channel before Mint Masterpieces.
-She has agreed to lead the Mint Marketing Working Group.
+She had a booth across from Mint Artists at the Funky Ferndale Art Fair in 2017 and soon after became a Mint Ambassador.
+O’Neill has created many Mint videos on our YouTube channel.
+She is currently the Mint’s marketing director, a volunteer role, and leads the Mint Marketing Working Group.

-A retired Detroit Public Schools principal, Linda Whitaker has a leadership role in the Detroit Fine Arts Breakfast Club.
-She loves youth and art and she and her husband, David, have one of the best private collections of art in the city of Detroit.
+A retired Detroit Public Schools principal, Linda Whitaker, has a leadership role in the Detroit Fine Arts Breakfast Club.
+She loves youth and art and she and her husband, David, have one of the best private collections of art in the Detroit.